edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 ![](../.gitbook/assets/fomo-ad-in-aws/edgeimpulse4.png)

-Wouldn't it be great to include this feature directly in our web app ?
+Wouldn't it be great to include this feature directly in our web app?

 Thanks to Edge Impulse, this feature is [open source](https://github.com/edgeimpulse/mobile-client)!

-The way it work is that the client is downloading a **web assembly** zip file of the model using the Edge Impulse API from your project's API KEY.
+The way it work is that the client is downloading a **web assembly** .zip file of the model using the Edge Impulse API from your project's API KEY.
 Then, it unzips the export and loads the model along with multiple scripts to enable real-time inference.

 We're going to modify this a bit.